 Shuyah and Tyree had expected Rolak’s reaction.

-“It is a shorter distance for the Logalla to turn and rider directly across Verdanta to again outflank us.”
+“It is a shorter distance for the Logalla to turn and ride directly across Verdanta to again outflank us,” Rolak pointed out with a sneer.

 “I see, and what does this war party do once inside Verdanta where six thousand Logalla warriors await?”